 - JSON APIs for web applications: Hapi is a classic choice for building JSON APIs, allowing for easy implementation of routing, input and output validation, authentication, and caching

 - Static or data-driven websites: Hapi integrates with several HTML-templating languages, including Handlebars and Jade, making it simple to generate HTML documents from dynamic data.
 Hapi also makes it simple to deploy apps that use cookie-based authentication and sessions to keep the state of the app consistent between page requests

 Who uses Hapi?

-At the time of writing, about 76 companies reportedly use Hapi in their tech stacks, including TechStack, Commercetools, Brainhub, Brainhub, Beam, Platform, etc.
+At the time of writing, about 78 companies reportedly use Hapi in their tech stacks, including TechStack, Commercetools, Brainhub, Brainhub, Beam, and Platform.

 NestJS vs. Hapi

 Now, let’s compare the features of NestJS and Hapi to better get a grasp of their differences, weaknesses, and strengths.

 Performance is one of the key features of any good framework, and NestJS is a big hit among developers when it comes to performance.
 Since NestJS integrates with Node.js and modules like Express and Fastify, it can quadruple developers’ productivity and application performance while saving time.

 The NestJS CodeChecks benchmark shows that a nestjs-fastify, NestJS and FastifyAdapter, “Hello, World!” application handles about 30,001 requests per second.
 On the other hand, the Hapi “Hello, World!” application handles 29,998 requests per second, and Express handles 38,510 requests per second, which is faster than nest-fastify.